eR-Biostat/Courses/README.md

 ## Introductory courses
 * Introduction to R (https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20R).
-* Visualizing data using R: an Introduction (Will be avilable at the end of 2017).
+* Visualizing data using R: an Introduction: **Will be avilable online at the end of 2017**.
-* Introduction to statistical modeling using R (https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20statistical%20modeling%20using%20R).
+* Introduction to statistical modeling using R: **Will be avilable online in October 2017**.

 ## Under graduate courses
 * Introduction to exploratory data analysis and computational statistics (https://github.com/eR-Biostat/Courses/tree/master/Under%20graduate%20courses/Basic%20concepts%20in%20exploratory%20data%20analysis%20-EDA-%20and%20computational%20statistics)